kalebpc/ubuntu-mac/README.md

 Bios will differ from PC to PC

 6. Go to 'Boot'
--   Change Boot priority of the un-name #2 option to #1 and save
+-   Change Boot priority to your install of Ubuntu

 7. Go to 'Main' > ENABLE 'F12 Boot Menu'